 Space is limited.
 A bachelor’s degree (or the equivalent of BAC+3 in the French system) and basic knowledge of IT and/or biology are required.
 Registration for IAF6060 closes in early August.
 Registration for IAF6070 is ongoing.

 Students enrolled in the master’s degree in water sciences complete, in the fall term of their first year of training, a practical initiation course in the essential elements of hydrology and limnology.
 This one-week intensive training takes place at the research station of the Centre interuniversitaire de recherche sur le saumon atlantique (CIRSA).

 More and more professional associations require their members to take a certain number of continuing education hours every year.
 The Eau Terre Environnement Research Centre in Québec City offers continuing education to maintain, refresh, improve, and develop your geoscience skills.
 Some intensive courses are recognized by Ordre des ingénieurs du Québec (OIQ) and Ordre des géologues du Québec (OGQ).

 Students from INRS and other universities qualify for discounted tuition.
 These intensive courses combine theory and hands-on activities.
 They are specialized but are suitable for non-experts.

 Subsurface Characterization Techniques

-- Locations: Québec City and the surrounding area, including a trip to Charlevoix and a stay near Tadoussac (INRS Camp CIRSA)
+- Locations: Québec City and the surrounding area, , including an excursion to Charlevoix and a stay in Tadoussac region (INRS CIRSA camp)